InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 with which to convince management to allow their employees to participate in an InnerSource community, as they will make them more valuable to the company, overall.

-(- possibly move the segment on how to become a TC here)

-(- This includes
-        - example from own experience: what always worked best was if contributors were able to work on something in the community that contributed to their day job. )

 ## Advocating The Community's Needs